just sleep

 why are polar bears so important?

-Polar bears have a strong cultural significance for Arctic people and further beyond too.
-They are top predators in their food web, and play a crucially important part in the balance of their ecosystem.
-The Arctic provides fish for millions of people, including here in the UK, and by helping to protect polar bears, it means we’re helping to ensure the food chain remains healthy for the benefit of both wildlife and people.
+Polar bears have a strong cultural significance for Arctic people and even you.
+They’re top predators in their food chain and play a crucially important role in the balance of their ecosystem.
+The Arctic provides fish for millions of people, including here in the UK, so by helping to protect polar bears, it means we’re helping to ensure the food chain remains healthy for the benefit of both wildlife and people.

 the challenges that polar bears face